att-comdev/valet/valet_api/valet_api/tests/README.md

+# Using Postman with valet-api

+The placement API (valet-api) can be exercised using [Postman](http://www.get-postman.com/), by importing the file ``Valet.json.postman_collection``.

-For the valet-api Postman collection, create an environment with the following key/value pairs:
+Before using the collection, create a Postman environment with the following settings:

 * ``valet``: valet-api endpoint (e.g., ``http://controller:8090``)
 * ``keystone``: keystone-api endpoint (e.g., ``http://controller:5000``)